 So that was that.
-We’d walked the whole Yuraygir Coastal walk in one go.
-Some curious beachgoers gave us a round of applause when we explained where we had just arrived from and a British camper at the Red Rock caravan park gave us a few beers that didn’t even touch the sides.
+We’d walked the whole Yuraygir Coastal Walk in one go.
+Some curious beachgoers gave us a round of applause when we explained where we’d just arrived from and a British camper at the Red Rock caravan park gave us a few beers that didn’t even touch the sides.

 We sat back with the best kind of exhaustion you can possibly have.
 The mission was a success and it was now time to put our feet up and enjoy the New Year.

-- A packraft if you’re wishing to be totally self-sufficient like us.
-The NPWS track notes do supply phone numbers to pre-arrange each river crossing if you’d would prefer that instead.
+- A packraft – if you wish to be totally self-sufficient like us.
+The NPWS track notes supplies phone numbers to pre-arrange each river crossing if you’d would prefer that instead

-- If you’re taking along a packraft don’t forget your PFD, the river mouths can be treacherous and unpredictable.
+- PFD (personal floatation device) – If you’re taking along a packraft don’t forget it!
+The river mouths can be treacherous and unpredictable

 How To Get There

-The entire walk is generally flat and mellow, apart from the 5km stretch from Wooli to Pebbly Beach which can be quite strenuous and is graded 4.
+The entire Yuraygir Coastal Walk is generally flat and mellow, apart from the 5km stretch from Wooli to Pebbly Beach which can be quite strenuous and is graded 4.
 Navigation is quite easy and the trail is reasonably signposted the entire way.
 Close attention should be paid to the tides along certain sections

 Guided walks can also be booked with Yuraygir Walks.